 - (1) Ordinary Death Before Retirement: Death of an active member of the plan.
 Benefit is equal to: - a.
 Lump sum payment equal to 350% of final compensation, also known as the noncontributory group life insurance benefit, plus - b.
 Spousal life annuity of 50% of final compensation payable until spouse's death or remarriage.
 If there is no surviving spouse, or upon death or remarriage, 50% of final compensation payable to surviving children in equal shares.
 If there is no surviving spouse or dependent child(ren), 25% (40%) of final compensation to one (two) dependent parent(s).
-If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions. - (2) Accidental Death Before Retirement: Death of an active member of the plan resulting during performance of duties.
+If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions.

+- (2) Accidental Death Before Retirement: Death of an active member of the plan resulting during performance of duties.
 Benefit is equal to: - a.
 Lump sum payment equal to 350% of final compensation, also known as the noncontributory group life insurance benefit, plus - b.
 Spousal life annuity of 70% of final compensation or adjusted final compensation (if appropriate) payable until spouse's death.
 If there is no surviving spouse, or upon death of the surviving spouse, 70% of final compensation or adjusted final compensation (if appropriate) payable to surviving children in equal shares.
 If there is no surviving spouse or dependent children, 25% (40%) of final compensation or adjusted final compensation (if appropriate) to one (two) dependent parents.
-If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions.
+If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions. - (3) Death After Retirement: Death of a retired member of the plan.
+Accidental death benefits in certain circumstances are provided to surviving spouses and children of SPRS retirees who participated in the World Trade Center rescue, recovery or cleanup operations and died prior to July 8, 2019.

-- (3) Death After Retirement: Death of a retired member of the plan.
-Benefit is equal to: - a.
+Benefit is equal to:

+- a.
 Lump sum payment equal to 50% of final compensation for a member retired under service, special or deferred retirement.
 For a member receiving a disability benefit, lump sum payment of 350% of final compensation if death occurs prior to age 55 and 50% of final compensation if death occurs after age 55.
 This benefit is also known as the noncontributory group life insurance benefit, plus - b.
 Spousal life annuity of 50% of final compensation payable until spouse's death or remarriage.
 If there is no surviving spouse, or upon death or remarriage, a total of 20% (35%, 50%) of final compensation payable to one (two, three or more) dependent child(ren).
 Previously granted COLAs also apply.